matn7/CS-Notes/src/main/java/basic_java/README.md

 ### :star: Garbage Collection GC

 - Java provides automatic memory management through a program called Garbage Collector.
-"Remove object that are not use":
+- Remove object that are not use:
     - Live object: Reachable (referenced by someone else).
     - Dead object: Unreachable (unreferenced).
 - Objects are allocated in the **heap** of java memory.
 - Static members, class definition are stored in **method area** PermGen/Metaspace.
 - Garbage Collection is carried out by a daemon thread called **Garbage Collector**.
 - Force GC to happen `System.gc()` (no guaranteed).
 - When failed to allocated because of full heap.
-Error message `java.lang.OutOfMemoryError`.
+    - Error message `java.lang.OutOfMemoryError`.
 - Garbage Collector involves:
     - Mark: Go through all program structure, mark reachable objects as live.
     - Delete/Sweep: Delete unreachable objects.